decaporg/decap-cms/website/site/content/docs/widgets/modular.md

 The modular widget allows you to a list of different content types item in the UI which saves as a list of widget values.
 Map a user-provided string with a comma delimiter into a list.
 You can choose any widget as a child of a modular widget.

 * **Name:** `modular`
-* **UI:** `fields` is a list of widgets (modular content types) available to the user from the modular content dropdown.
+* **UI:** `types` is a list of widgets (modular content types) available to the user from the modular content dropdown.
 User selects a (or multipe) widgets to add to a list.
 Child widget is added to the list, with controls for adding, deleting, and re-ordering the child widgets;
 * **Data type:** list of widget values
 * **Options:**

-  * `fields`: a one-dimensional list of multiple widget fields to be included in each repeatable iteration
+  * `types`: a one-dimensional list of multiple widget types to be included in the dropdown

 * **Example**